heinzermch/heinzermch.github.io/_posts/2025-01-18-on-combining-vision-and-language.md

 ## Sigmoid Loss for Language Image Pre-Training - 2023

 The main contribution of this paper was a new loss for contrastive pre-training.
 Unlike the previously seen loss which uses softmax normalization, the sigmoid loss only operates on image-text pairs and we do not need a global view of the pairwise similarities for normalization.
 This allows increased batch size while also improving the performance at smaller batch sizes.

-The disentanglement from batch size and loss allows for further studying of impact of the ratio of positive to negative examples in a batch.
-Before this was fixed at N^2 pairs of which N were positive and N^2-N were negative.
+The disentanglement from batch size and loss allowed for further studying of impact of the ratio of positive to negative examples in a batch.
+Before this was fixed at $$N^2$$ pairs of which $$N$$ were positive and $$N^2-N$$ were negative.

 ### Theoretical Method